| Series | Countries | Live Scores | Fixtures | Results | News |

 1999

-A magnificent, match-winning century from Chris Cairns brought applause from everyone in Christchurch - except his Indian opponents.
+A magnificent match-winning century from Chris Cairns brought applause from everyone in Christchurch - except his Indian opponents.
 They were convinced he was caught behind on 51 but Cairns carried on to flay 115 off 80 balls, including seven fours and seven sixes.

 1807

 Alfred Mynn - the "Lion of Kent" - born this day, was to the first half of the 19th century what WG Grace was to the second half.
-Standing over six feet and weighing in excess of 18 stone, Mynn was a fast round-arm bowler who generated fearsome pace off a four- or five-pace run-up.
+Standing over six feet and weighing in excess of 18 stone, Mynn was a fast roundarm bowler who generated fearsome pace off a four- or five-pace run-up.
 In 1838 he beat James Dearman in a single-wicket competition for the unofficial Championship of England, and eight years later he defeated Fuller Pilch for the same title in what is considered to be the last of the great single-wicket matches.

 1996

 England's increasingly disastrous 1995-96 tour took a further twist when they failed to chase a mere 130 to beat South Africa in the sixth one-dayer in East London.
-They were bit unlucky, though - Graeme Hick was leading them to victory when he was sawn off, sparking a collapse from 75 to 3 to 115 all out.
+They were a bit unlucky, though - Graeme Hick was leading them to victory when he was sawn off, sparking a collapse from 75 to 3 to 115 all out.
 It was grim stuff: Jack Russell, in at No. 5, made 12 off 68 balls.
-England eventually lost the series 6-1, and in the World Cup that followed failed to win a single match against Test-playing opposition.
+England eventually lost the series 6-1, and in the World Cup that followed, failed to win a single match against Test-playing opposition.

 1980

 Michael Vandort, born on this day, made his Test debut in 2001 but the Jayasuriya-Atapattu opening combination kept him out of the side and he got his next Test in 2002, against Bangladesh, whereupon he scored a century.
-He then had to wait three-and-a-half-years for another chance and impressed with a hundred at Edgbaston.
+He then had to wait three and a half years for another chance and impressed with a hundred at Edgbaston.
 He scored another hundred against England when they toured Sri Lanka in 2007.
 However, with Tillakaratne Dilshan establishing himself as a Test opener, along with Tharanga Paranavitana, Vandort found himself on the sidelines again.

 1969